allan-tulane/sp24-recitation-04-IanKreger/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+If this function were to run in parallel across multiple CPUs, conflicts could arise.
+This occurs because when each CPU executes the second for loop, they all access the same variable, count.
+Also running this on multiple CPUs in parallel could result in inaccurate combined information, also known as race conditions.

 ## Part 2: Sentiment analysis